smashdevcode/getting-started-with-aspnet-core/notes.md

   You can see the two calls that VS makes to the command line in the Output window If you're creating your own build process, you can use the Output window content as a jumping off point

+The `Publish-AspNet` PS Module is used to do the actual deployment to the server You could publish to more than one target by calling `Publish-AspNet` more than once